pelson/pelson.github.io/content/heroku_fuse_mount.md

 ### Creating the webapp

-I'm a big fan of [tornado](http://www.tornadoweb.org/en/stable/), and since the application that could benefit from access to my dropbox mount is also using tornado I put together a quick web-app to browse the directory.
+I'm a big fan of [tornado](http://www.tornadoweb.org/en/stable/), and since the application that could benefit from access to my Dropbox mount is also using tornado I put together a quick web-app to browse the directory.

 I'd assumed that creating a http handler that allows directory listing would be built-in to tornado, but it appears not, so I ended up re-using code from https://github.com/imom0/SimpleTornadoServer/blob/master/SimpleTornadoServer.py (BSD-3) to allow me to navigate my directories from within the webapp.

-In order for my webapp and ff4d mount to be run on the same process within Heroku (not the only option - it is easy enough to create new processes on Heroku, I just like the ability to control them all from a single process) I need to get the webapp to mount the dropbox directory itself.
+In order for my webapp and ff4d mount to be run on the same process within Heroku (not the only option - it is easy enough to create new processes on Heroku, I just like the ability to control them all from a single process) I need to get the webapp to mount the Dropbox directory itself.
 Since mounting through ff4d is blocking, I am going to need to run one 2 IOLoops, one on the main thread (for tornado) and the other in a ThreadPoolExecutor managed thread (for ff4d).

 Getting another thread to run a blocking script whilst still running a responsive tornado main IOLoop thread is something I have done a few times now.
-In other situations I have wanted to commuicate through Kafka ((example)[http://stackoverflow.com/a/40602866/741316]) in my tornado application, and in another application I wanted the ability to (optionally) spawn a Dask scheduler, workers and client.
+In other situations I have wanted to communicate through Kafka ((example)[http://stackoverflow.com/a/40602866/741316]) in my tornado application, and in another application I wanted the ability to (optionally) spawn a Dask scheduler, workers and client.
 Truth be told, in most of these situations processes are a better choice, but I digress.

 Getting a tornado webapp to run a blocking process in another thread is surprisingly easy.
-We need a ThreadPool, and an asyncronous function that can run on the main thread:
+We need a ThreadPool, and an asynchronous function that can run on the main thread:

     @tornado.gen.coroutine